Mister7F/locky/readme.md

 Locky is a password manager for Desktop (Windows, Linux, Mac Os) and mobile.

-It's a PWA server-less that will encrypt your passwords with **AES-256**.
-Your data will never be uploaded on a server but you can download them or save them to Dropbox to synchronize your accounts among your devices.
+It's a PWA server-less, it means that your data will never be uploaded on a server but you can download them or save them to Dropbox to synchronize your accounts among your devices.

+Your accounts are encrypted 2 times with modern algorithms;
+- [Argon2id](https://en.wikipedia.org/wiki/Argon2): for the key derivation (resistant to brute force on GPU)
+- [xChaCha20](https://www.cryptopp.com/wiki/XChaCha20): for a first encryption
+- [AES-256](https://fr.wikipedia.org/wiki/Advanced_Encryption_Standard): for the second encryption

 ## Summary
 - [Installation](doc/installation.md)